Worsley: Modern history

 Under the Housing Act 1919, large overspill estates were built by the council for veterans of the First World War, but a larger change to the area came after the end of the Second World War, when the City of Salford was forced to rehouse many of its inhabitants.
 With little land left, 4,518 new houses were built in the urban district by the Worsley Project.
 18,000 people were rehoused under the scheme, which included new facilities, shops and schools.
 Another housing estate was built during the 1970s to the north of Worsley Green.

-In 1944, during the Second World War, a flying bomb landed on a house near Worsley Dam.
+In 1944, during the Second World War, a flying bomb landed on a house near Worsley Dam, but during the war overall only five civilian lives were lost by enemy action within Worsley Urban District.
 An Anti Aircraft Operations Room (AAOR) was built in the 1950s.
 Although unused the building still exists, in wooded land to the west of the town, on the site of the former Worsley New Hall.